pgmoneta/pgmoneta/doc/ARCHITECTURE.md

 ## Memory

-Each process uses a fixed memory block for its network communication, which is allocated upon startup of the worker.
+Each process uses a fixed memory block for its network communication, which is allocated upon startup of the process.

 That way we don't have to allocate memory for each network message, and more importantly free it after end of use.